15 Fascinating Facts About Julia Child

 The project will draw its inspiration from Child's PBS program Cooking for the C.I.A.
 “I was disappointed when I learned that in this case, the C.I.A. stood for the Culinary Institute of America,” Brand told Deadline.
 “Cooking Secrets of the Central Intelligence Agency always seemed like a more interesting show to me.
 Many years later, when I read a biography of Julia Child and learned about her experiences during World War II, working for the Office of Strategic Services—the precursor to the C.I.A.—the story of Julia quickly fell into place.”

-Though Julia (which has yet to confirm a premiere date) will be a work of fiction, here are 15 facts about the beloved cook, who was born on this day in 1912.
+Though Julia will be a work of fiction, here are 15 facts about the beloved cook, who was born on August 15, 1912.

 As a preteen, Julia Child traveled to Tijuana on a family vacation.
 Her parents took her to dine at Caesar Cardini’s restaurant, so that they could all try his trendy “Caesar salad.”
 Child recalled the formative culinary experience to The New York Times: “My parents were so excited, eating this famous salad that was suddenly very chic.
 Caesar himself was a great big old fellow who stood right in front of us to make it.
 I remember the turning of the salad in the bowl was very dramatic.
 And egg in a salad was unheard of at that point.”
 Years later, when she was a famous chef in her own right, Child convinced Cardini’s daughter, Rosa, to share the authentic recipe with her.

 2. The WAVES and WACs rejected Julia Child for being too tall.